 Others emit ultrasonic clicks to deter echolocating bats.
 I was contacted by Science to comment on a paper they published last week about an arctiid moth in America that is palatable, but clicks at a high rate seemingly to jam bat echolocation (the bit in the article about click loudness is a misrepresentation of what I said!).
 Most arctiids are brightly coloured, unpalatable and click at lower rates probably for aposematism - warning the predator about their distastefulness.
 I was surprised to find that this common footman also produced ultrasonic clicks when handled, with most energy at 36-40 kHz (frequencies at which many bats echolocate).
 Two that I captured subsequently didn't click.
 I didn't have the nerve to taste a moth, but my guess is that these clicks are also aposematic signals.
 Below the moth is an oscillogram and spectrogram of some clicks.
-You can listen to 10x expanded clicks by clicking on the icon below the spectrogram.
+You can listen to 10x expanded clicks by clicking on the icon above the spectrogram.

 On 19th we did the annual big catch of greater horseshoe bats at Woodchester Mansion.
 I had handled most of the babies over the last 2 weekends to take tissue samples for DNA analyses.
 Roger Ransome at Woodchester has been studying the bats there for 54 years - probably the longest running mammal study in the world.
 We have been genotyping bats for the past 17 years, and know a lot about patterns of relatedness and parentage in the colony.
 Click on the bat's face below for some more images.